The culinary delight of the Ribera Baixa

 nearly everything is grown right here so you are not eating food

-People liking desserts also get a fair go with excellent pastries:
+People who like desserts also get a fair go with excellent pastries:

 coques fines, of segí,